Defining Algorithms

 Libraries

-By using the latest version (v 3.11), into the Python script you can use the following libraries:
+By using the latest version (v 3.11), in the Python script, you can use the following libraries:

 Library